bcobo/SIRENA/doc/SIRENAfunctions.rst

     - Read iterator
     - Processing each record
         - Information has been read by blocks (with nrows per block)
-        - Just in case the last record has been filled out with 0's :math:`\Rightarrow` Last record discarded
+        - Just in case the last record has been filled out with 0's => Last record discarded
         - Convert to the resistance space if necessary
         - To avoid taking into account the pulse tails at the beginning of a record as part of a pulse-free interval
         - Low-pass filtering
    	- Differentiate
    	- Finding the pulses: Pulses tstarts are found (call :cpp:func:`findPulsesNoise`)
         - Finding the pulse-free intervals in each record
-            - If there are pulses :math:`\Rightarrow` Call :cpp:func:`findInterval`
+            - If there are pulses => Call :cpp:func:`findInterval`
-            - No pulses :math:`\Rightarrow` The whole event is going to be used (DIVIDING into intervals of intervalMinBins size) :math:`\Rightarrow` Call :cpp:func:`findIntervalN`
+            - No pulses => The whole event is going to be used (DIVIDING into intervals of intervalMinBins size) => Call :cpp:func:`findIntervalN`
-        - Calculating the mean and sigma of the intervals without pulses together :math:`\Rightarrow` *BSLN0* and *NOISESTD*
+        - Calculating the mean and sigma of the intervals without pulses together => *BSLN0* and *NOISESTD*
     - Preparing the CSD calculus (not filtered data)
     - Free allocated GSL vectors